mdshw5/pyfaidx/README.rst

-Samtools provides a function "faidx" (FAsta InDeX), which creates a small flat index file ".fai" allowing for fast random access to any subsequence in the indexed fasta, while loading a minimal amount of the file in to memory.
+Samtools provides a function "faidx" (FAsta InDeX), which creates a small flat index file ".fai" allowing for fast random access to any subsequence in the indexed FASTA file, while loading a minimal amount of the file in to memory.
+This python module implements pure Python classes for indexing, retrieval, and in-place modification of FASTA files.

 Installation
 ------------